Welcome to the Transeurotrek - walking across Europe

 Secondly from the Hague on the Dutch North Sea coast and east through Holland and Germany then south to the Czech Republic and Austria and finally south-east through Slovenia to the Adriatic at Koper.

-Currently we are walking across France from from Calais on the English Channel through Pas-de-Calais and Picardy, south-west through Normandy and south via the Limousin to the Perigord, east into the Massif Centrale, Cevennes, Rhone, Provence and the Mediterranean.
+Thirdly we have walked across France from Calais on the English Channel through Picardy, south-west through Normandy and south via the Limousin to the Perigord, east into the Cevennes, Rhone and Provence to Italy.

-We find our own routes using The European Long Distance paths created by the European Ramblers Association as a general guide.
-These are often not marked on a map or on the ground and we find our own way with map and compass.
-Maps vary a great deal in accuracy and detail - sometimes we use motoring ones.
-Our route take us along lanes, highways, forests, moors, riversides, lakesides, mountains, fields and through cities and along marked and unmarked paths and roads.
+We use The European Long Distance paths created by the European Ramblers Association as a general guide.
+These are often not marked on a map nor on the ground and we find our own way with map and compass.
+Maps vary a great deal in accuracy and detail - sometimes we must use motoring ones.
+Our route takes us along paths, lanes, highways, forests, moors, riversides, lakesides, mountains, fields and through cities.

-We go for periods between 8 and 21 days, carrying our gear on our backs and staying in hotels, guesthouses, B&Bs and mountain huts.
+We go for periods between 8 and 30 days, carrying our gear and staying in hotels, guesthouses, B&Bs and mountain huts.

-We go in all weathers - in heat, cold, rain, snow, ice, in summer, spring, autumn and winter.
-Each season is special and gives a different view of life and nature.
+We walk in heat, cold, rain, snow, ice, summer, spring, autumn and winter.
+Each season is special.

-We mostly go through areas little travelled by outsiders and we see places and people we would not see by travelling in any other way.
-We see how a country lives in small valleys, remote country, farms, hamlets, villages and country towns.
-Travelling slowly we have time to absorb how it feels, how the people are, the local features and cultures.
+We often go through areas little travelled by outsiders.
+We see places and people we would not see by travelling in any other way.
+We see how a country lives in small valleys, remote country, farms, hamlets, and country towns.
+Travelling slowly we can absorb how it feels.
 We have discovered centuries-old local festivals.
-We have seen how hundreds of years of long conflicts - between princedoms, states, religions, towns and countrysides - have moulded the country.
+We have seen how hundreds of years of bloody conflicts - have moulded the country.
 Hill forts built in the 17th century were used again in the 20th and are still there in the 21st century.
-Community boundaries created for religious reasons hundreds of years ago are still marked and observed.
-Trading routes created a millennium ago are still followed.
-Cemeteries hold the victims of pogroms and wars over hundreds of years.
+Community boundaries created hundreds of years ago are still observed.
+Trading routes from a millennium ago are still followed.
+Cemeteries hold the victims of pogroms and wars.
 Rivers, railways, roads and canals have waxed, waned and waxed again in importance.
-We have crossed previously impassable boundaries to re-unite east and west Europe.
+We cross previously impassable boundaries.

 Europe is blessed with huge forests.
-Britain's were cut down long ago and we now have few managed woods.
+Britain's were cut down long ago.
 It is a marvel to see carefully managed forests providing a steady supply of wood for energy, paper and manufacturing.
-We have watched the farming cycle - the hand-pruning of winter vineyards in in sub-zero temperatures, fertilising the soil from the farmyards, the first spring ploughing, acres of industrially grown mono-crops, cattle kept indoors throughout the year and cattle out of doors the whole year.
-We have still to solve the mystery of the abundance pof pork on menus but not a pig to be seen in the fields
+We observe the farming cycle - hand-pruning winter vineyards in in sub-zero temperatures, fertilising the soil from the farmyards, spring ploughing, acres of industrially grown mono-crops, some cattle indoors throughout the year and other cattle out of doors the whole year.
+Despite an abundance of pork on menus there is not a pig to be seen in the fields!

-We hope our Transeurotrek encourages you to do something similar.
-There are masses of tracks to follow, easy to get to and there is lots to explore.
-It gives a wonderful feel of freedom - of being free of the constraints of time, cars, buses, trains, planes, etc. You just get up, shoulder the light pack and walk each day on new trails and stay somewhere different each night.
+There are masses of tracks to explore and a wonderful freedom from the constraints of time, cars, buses, trains, planes.
+All we have to do is shoulder a light pack and walk each day on new trails, staying somewhere different each night.
 The paths are empty.
-You will walk all day and see no one else walking.

 Deep snow in the Black Forest